GxTeo/Multi-Document-RAG/README.md

 - Docker: You need to have Docker installed on your machine.
 You can download and install Docker from the [official website](https://www.docker.com/get-started).
 - Docker Compose: Docker Compose is included in the Docker Desktop installation for Windows and macOS.
 For Linux, you can follow the instructions on the [official documentation](https://docs.docker.com/compose/install/) to install it.
 - OpenAI API Key: You would need a OpenAI API key to be able to called the [OpenAI API endpoint](https://openai.com/index/openai-api/).
 I paid for one and its pretty cheap if you used the cheaper models like ```gpt-3.5-turbo```.
+- LlamaParse API Key: You would need a LlamaParse API Key to efficiently parse and represent the textual file.
+Free usage comes with page limit.
+Visit [official documentation](https://docs.cloud.llamaindex.ai/llamaparse/getting_started) for detailed documentation.

 ### Running the Application